EmilHvitfeldt/paletteer/README.md

 The palettes are divided into 2 groups; *discrete* and *continuous*.
 For discrete palette you have the choice between the *fixed width palettes* and *dynamic palettes*.
-Most common of the two are the fixed width palettes which have a set amount of colors which doesn’t change when the number of colors requested vary like the following palettes:
+Most common of the two are the fixed width palettes which have a set amount of colors which doesn't change when the number of colors requested vary like the following palettes:

 ![](man/figures/README-unnamed-chunk-2-1.png)<!-- -->